 - Does the country you are sending an SMS message to have a special prefix which must be used in order to send an SMS?
 Mexico and Argentina are examples of this.

-- Certain carriers will blacklist numbers that are sending a high volume of SMS.
+- Certain carriers may block numbers that are sending a high volume of SMS.
 Try sending the same message from another Twilio long code.
 If it is properly received, you've likely encountered a carrier's volume threshold.
 Check out this FAQ about carrier content filtering for more information.

 - Try sending again.
 This is often the best way to prove to yourself and those helping you that you are doing everything correctly.
 Be sure to copy down the SMS Message SIDs for each attempt which doesn't arrive.